kunxianhuang/AOCR_segmentation/README.md

 # Testing
 * seg_test.py: Predict testing sample
 * test_submit.py: Read predicted results and write a txt file to submit results.
+* test_submitv2.py: Read predicted results and write a txt file to submit results and fix discontinuity of results by looking neighboring slices.